Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

 Because we have fidelity values for all the different gate configurations, we can go beyond identifying a single optimal control sequence and also analyze the statistics of how well different gate configurations perform.
 Before doing that, however, we consider a geometric analogy between state preparation and a point moving in a multidimensional space.
 If we want to reach an arbitrary point in three dimensional Euclidean space, we can first move in the x direction, then move in the y direction and finally move in the z direction.
 Any permutation of these three steps allows access to any point in the whole space.
-We can similarly expect that if one gate configuration gives a perfect preparation of the target state any alternative configuration that is obtained by a permutation of the qubit labels will also allow a perfect preparation of the target state.
-For the results presented below, we took the target state that corresponds to the lowest red dot at $N=4$ in Fig.~\ref{Fig:FidelityStatePreparation} and used it as the target state with $N=6$ and $10^4$ optimization iterations.
-The maximum fidelity that we obtained in this case had $1-F\sim 10^{-12}$.
+We can similarly expect that if one gate configuration allows a perfect preparation of a random target state any alternative configuration that is obtained by a permutation of the qubit labels will also allow a perfect preparation of the state.
+We examine this point by focusing on one of our ten target states first.
+To make sure that we do not have an accidentally easy random instance, we took the target state that corresponds to the lowest red dot at $N=4$ in Fig.~\ref{Fig:FidelityStatePreparation} and used it as the target state.
+We then performed the optimization algorithm with $N=6$.
+The maximum fidelity that we obtained in this case reached $1-F\sim 10^{-12}$.
 We took the corresponding quantum circuit and inspected the fidelity data for the 24 permutations obtained by qubit relabeling.
-While the majority of the permutations gave $1-F<10^{-8}$, a few of them give $1-F\sim 10^{-5}$-$10^{-2}$.
-However, after further optimization all permutations gave $1-F<10^{-8}$ \cite{ConvergenceFootnote}.
-This result confirms that all permutations give $F=1$.
+All permutations gave $F=1$ (up to numerical errors) after a sufficient number of optimization iterations \cite{ConvergenceFootnote}.
 Similarly, with a few random checks, we verified and confirmed that the configurations that give $F=1$ for any one of our ten randomly generated target states give $F=1$ for all target states.
 This result also supports the idea that there is a geometric reason that makes a certain gate configuration able to reach any target state in the $n$-qubit Hilbert space.